For recreation, fitness, & gyms

 - Where necessary, additional barriers may be installed to avoid contact between customers.

 - Mark six-foot spacing for customers to wait in line.

 - Schedule patron participation if possible.

 - Take breaks and meals outside or where proper physical distancing is attainable.

 - Close common areas (e.g. breakrooms, meeting rooms, etc.) where employees and customers are likely to congregate and interact.

 - Increase physical space between employees at the worksite (e.g. moving desks six feet apart, having employees working at every other workstation, etc.).

-- Personal trainers should refer to the Personal Care Service Guidelines for specific information regarding health and safety guidelines for one-on-one client interaction which include the use of face coverings.
+- Personal trainers should refer to the Personal Care Service Guidelines for specific information regarding health and safety guidelines for one-on-one client interaction.